-E&O insurance, also known as professional liability insurance, protects businesses against lawsuits brought by clients claiming that work was inaccurate, late, or never delivered.
+E&O insurance, also known as professional liability insurance, protects small businesses against lawsuits brought by clients claiming that work was inaccurate, late, or never delivered.

 An error on a title or an oversight in a property listing could lead to a lawsuit.
 Whether you are sued by a litigious client or you made a genuine mistake, errors and omissions insurance can help cover legal fees that might otherwise impact your business.